janet-lang/janet/README.md

 **Janet** is a functional and imperative programming language and bytecode interpreter.
 It is a modern lisp, but lists are replaced by other data structures with better utility and performance (arrays, tables, structs, tuples).
-The language also bridging bridging to native code written in C, meta-programming with macros, and bytecode assembly.
+The language also supports bridging to native code written in C, meta-programming with macros, and bytecode assembly.

 There is a repl for trying out the language, as well as the ability to run script files.
 This client program is separate from the core runtime, so